-U.S. EXECU [] TIVE PAY OVERVIEW .
-7 1.
-Which named executive officers' total compensation data are shown in the Executive Pay ew section? .
-7 2. and us There was a CEO transition in the last fiscal year.
-Which CEO's pay is shown in the report ed for the quantitative screen? .
-7 3.
-How is Total Compensation calculated? .
+7 Which named executive officers' total compensation data are shown in the Executive Pay rview section?
+2. There was a CEO transition in the last fiscal year.
+Which CEO's pay is shown in the report and used for the quantitative screen? t How is Total Compensation calculated?
 7 4.
-What inputs are used in ISS' Black-Scholes methodology? .
-7 5. table?
-How is the present value of all accumulated pensions calculated in the CEO Tally Sheet .
-8 6. table?
-How is the value of Non-Qualified Deferred Compensation calculated in the CEO Tally Shee 7.
+What inputs are used in ISS' Black-Scholes methodology?
+7 5.
+How is the present value of all accumulated pensions calculated in the CEO Tally Sheet table?
+8 6.
+How is the value of Non-Qualified Deferred Compensation calculated in the CEO Tally Stable? neet 7.
 How are Potential Termination Payments calculated in the CEO Tally Sheet table?
 8 8.
 How are peer medians calculated for the Components of Pay table?
-8 Financi ial Data: Total Shareholder Return and Revenue 8 9. financi Where does ISS obtain a company's total shareholder returns (TSRs) and al/operational data?
+8 Financial Data: Total Shareholder Return and Revenue 9 9.
+Where does ISS obtain a company's total shareholder returns (TSRs) and financial/operational data?
 9 10.
 How does Compustat calculate a company's TSRs and financial/operational measures?
 9 11.
 Why does CEO pay as percent of revenue or net income show as "N/A"?
-9 MAI NAGEM ENT SAY-ON-PAY (MSOP) AND ISS' EXECUTIVE PAY EVALUATION .9 12.
+9 MANAGEMENT SAY-ON-PAY (MSOP) AND ISS' EXECUTIVE PAY EVALUATION 9 12.
 What is ISS' Executive Pay Evaluation policy?
-9 13. recomi When may ISS' compensation-related recommendations affect director election vote mendations?
-9 A company has not included a say-on-pay proposal on ballot without a valid exemption or t presented the proposal in adherence with the company's previously adopted frequency.
-9 If one or more directors received a negative recommendation in the prior year due to ISS' ns over compensation practices, will it have a bearing on the following year's mendation?
-LO
+9 13.
+When may ISS' compensation-related recommendations affect director election vote recommendations?
+9 14.
+A company has not included a say-on-pay proposal on ballot without a valid exemption has not presented the proposal in adherence with the company's previously adopted frequency What action is warranted under ISS policy? у.
+15. If one or more directors received a negative recommendation in the prior year due to IS concerns over compensation practices, will it have a bearing on the following year's recommendation?